matejcik/construct-classes/README.rst

 Use :code:`dataclasses.field()` to specify attributes on fields that are not subcons.

 There are currently no other features.
-In particular, the resulting class is a Python dataclass, but you cannot specify its parameters like `frozen` etc.
+In particular, the resulting class is a Python dataclass, but you cannot specify its parameters like :code:`frozen` etc.

 Installing